theredguild/devcontainer/README.md

 > [!IMPORTANT]
 > Dev Containers can improve your workflow, but they are **not a fully secure environment**.
-> If you need to run untrusted or suspicious code, use [GitHub Codespaces](https://github.com/codespaces/new?hide_repo_select=true&ref=main&template_repository=theredguild/devcontainer), GitPod, or a similar remote setup — **never run it directly on your machine**.
+> If you need to run untrusted or suspicious code, use GitHub Codespaces, GitPod, or a similar remote setup — **never run it directly on your machine**.

 > [!CAUTION]
 > **VS Code considerations:**
 >
-> VS Code does a lot to improve user experience, but that comes with security tradeoffs.
-For example, by default, VS Code allows API calls to open new terminals, even bypassing the host machine:
+> VS Code does a lot to improve user experience, but that doesn't come without security tradeoffs.
+VS Code might allow API calls that can lead to running arbitrary commands on the host machine, and by default, it shares sockets such as the gpg-agent’s, which means keys stored outside the container can be used for signing.
+This opens the door to blind-signing commits scenarios, where a process inside the container may trigger signatures without the user’s full awareness.
+If you want to deep dive into these "tricks", we're working on an article covering the most relevant of them — stay tuned.
-> ```bash
-> code --command workbench.action.terminal.newLocal
-> ```
-> We're working on an article covering all the tricks VS Code uses — stay tuned.

-## Quickstart with Github Codespaces
+## Quickstart with GitHub Codespaces

 You can also run our prebuilt container intended for GitHub Codespaces: